 During recession and market volatility, it may seem prudent to stay still and watch where the markets move.
 But in business, as in life – the only constant is change.
 The key is to stay curious: those who embrace digital and virtual, and stay agile, will reap the largest benefits!

 About the writer

-Olli Kettunen is an immersive and events marketing specialist at Stereoscape.
+Olli Kettunen is a Solution Sales Manager at Stereoscape.
 He is passionate about the power of digital and virtual to transform client experiences.